 The Rewards Club at Ojibwa Casino Resort Baraga

 Players can also earn points towards various products and services through the Ojibwa Casinos’ Rewards Club.
-This club offers points earned while playing at the slots and at table games at both the Keweenaw Bay Indian Community’s two casinos in Baraga and Marquette.
+This club offers points earned while playing slots and at table games at both the Keweenaw Bay Indian Community’s two casinos in Baraga and Marquette.
 The earnings amounts may vary, so you’ll need to inquire with Guest Services at each casino to see what their rewards system offers for each bet.

 - Ojibwa Casino merchandise